TRENDMizzou/TREND-manual/tutorial/tutorial_aqua.md

 I. Open `time.txt` using `Excel` or `OpenOffice`
 II.
 Convert time to seconds in `Excel`
-The time format in the A column is `hh:mm:ss.ff`, the simplest way is to convert time to second
-Then column B is time with the unit of second
+The time format in the A column is `hh:mm:ss.ff`, the simplest way is to convert time to units of seconds in column B, using the formula depicted.
+This may require first setting the format of the cells of column B to "general".
 <img src="../png/excel1.png" alt="excel1" width="600px">
 III.
 Calculate time change as difference between each time point to the first time point